Early-Modern-OCR/emop-controller/README.md

 * submit - submit jobs to the cluster
 * run - run a job
 * upload - upload completed job results
+* transfer status - check status of ability to transfer or of specific task
+* transfer in - transfer files from remote location to cluster
+* transfer out - transfer files from cluster to remote location
+* transfer test - transfer test file from cluster to remote location
 * testrun - Reserve, run and upload results.
 Intended for testing.

 For full list of options execute `emop.py --help` and `emop.py <subcommand> --help`.